-Amplifying Your Fellow's Work
+• Amplifying Your Fellow's Work

-- As stated above, we want to create a ripple effect in the oncology community by having other institutions around the country learn about your Fellow's DEI work and potentially replicate it at their own institutions.
+- As stated above, we want to create a ripple effect in the oncology community by having other institutions around the country learn about your Fellow's health equity work and potentially replicate it at their own institutions.
 The first step towards that goal involves raising awareness of your Fellow and their oncodisparity work. - 1.
 With our other "I'M IN" Health Equity Fellowships, we presented the fellowship awards at a special "I'M IN" event at a national congress or other event.
 We also issued press releases, posted on social media, and highlighted Fellows' research work on congress booth panels.
 We have provided Fellows with speaking opportunities at national and international events where their research work was highlighted, and they've had the opportunity to explain to national and international KOLs how to replicate their disparity work at their own institutions. - 2.
 We are planning similar amplification efforts for our "I'M IN Oncodisparity Fellowship," with the goal of encouraging replication in the oncology community across the country. - 3.
 When deciding whether to respond to this RFP, please consider if your institution is comfortable with these types of amplification efforts. - Budget: Proposals should not exceed \$75,000 USD.
 This amount may be dedicated to one fellow or split between two fellows.
-Preference will be given to proposals which fund more than one fellow. - Fellowships funds may be used to pay salaries of Fellows and HCPs directly involved in the fellowship (e.g., delivering unconscious bias training with the fellow to other HCPs) for their work directly within the scope of their fellowship and other direct expenses (such as institutional overhead, etc.). - If the fellowship includes any clinical work involving both billable services and research or teaching, EMD Serono's funding shall be made conditional on funding only the activities devoted to non-billable teaching
+Preference will be given to proposals which fund more than one fellow. - Fellowships funds may be used to pay salaries of Fellows and HCPs directly involved in the fellowship for their work directly within the scope of their fellowship (e.g., overseeing certain parts of the fellowship research and/or activities) and other direct expenses (such as institutional overhead, etc.).
+While institutional overhead is permissible, preference will be given to proposals with no, or minimal, overhead in the budget. - If the fellowship includes any clinical work involving both billable services and research or teaching, EMD Serono's funding shall be made conditional on funding only the activities devoted to non-billable teaching or research.
+Fellowships funds shall not be used to pay for salary or any portion of a position that bills for services.

-- or research.
-Fellowships funds shall not be used to pay for salary or any portion of a position that bills for services. - When Fellows present the outcomes from their fellowships at scientific or educational conferences, fellowship funds may be used to cover the reasonable costs of travel, lodging, and registration at the conferences or professional meetings. - Furthermore, consistent with the PhRMA Code, fellowship funds may be used to cover the reasonable costs of travel, lodging and registration for Fellows to attend major educational, scientific, or policymaking meetings of national, regional or specialty medical associations that directly relate to their work on the fellowship.
+- When Fellows present the outcomes of their fellowships at scientific or educational conferences, fellowship funds may be used to cover the reasonable costs of travel, lodging, and registration at the conferences or professional meetings. - Furthermore, consistent with the PhRMA Code, fellowship funds may be used to cover the reasonable costs of travel, lodging and registration for Fellows to attend major educational, scientific, or policymaking meetings of national, regional or specialty medical associations that directly relate to their work on the fellowship.